 Authored by the expert who managed and guided the team behind the Philippines Property Pack

-In this blog post, we break down the current housing prices in Central Luzon, market momentum, what types of properties are available, and what to expect in 2026.
+In this blog post, we explain the current housing prices in Central Luzon in 2026, the market momentum, rental demand, foreign-buyer rules and the main risks to know before buying.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Central Luzon.